kubeflow/website/content/en/docs/components/training/installation.md

 pip install git+https://github.com/kubeflow/training-operator.git@7345e33b333ba5084127efe027774dd7bed8f6e6#subdirectory=sdk/python
 ```

-#### Install Python SDK with Fine-Tuning Capabilities
+#### Install the Python SDK with Fine-Tuning Capabilities

-If you want to use `train` API for LLM fine-tuning with Training Operator, install the Python SDK
+If you want to use the `train` API for LLM fine-tuning with the Training Operator, install the Python SDK
 with the additional packages from HuggingFace:

 ```shell